 Make the Right Decision; Gel-Free or Gel-Fill Loose Tubes

-Depending on different factors, like types of fibres used to develop a fibre optic cable or its length, the average cost to manufacture these cables can range from tens of thousands to hundreds of thousands of dollars, which puts their protection at a premium.
-Water or moisture entering a fibre optic cable is a serious issue that plagues manufacturers and ways to prevent it from happening are a key factor in the overall cable design.
+Depending on different factors, like types of fibers used to develop a fiber optic cable or its length, the average cost to manufacture these cables can range from tens of thousands to hundreds of thousands of dollars, which puts their protection at a premium.
+Water or moisture entering a fiber optic cable is a serious issue that plagues manufacturers and ways to prevent it from happening are a key factor in the overall cable design.

-To best ensure water or moisture does not damage a fibre optic cable, buffer tubes contain water blocking agents.
-These tubes either include a water blocking gel or a water swellable material to ensure the optical fibres are not compromised.
+To best ensure water or moisture does not damage a fiber optic cable, buffer tubes contain water blocking agents.
+These tubes either include a water blocking gel or a water swellable material to ensure the optical fibers are not compromised.
 Both methods are intended to perform in environmental extremes; however, gel-free and gel-filled buffer tubes have some key differences.

 Gel-free tubes, or dry tube cables, battle the ingress of water through the use of tapes, foams and yarns.
 These materials are either coated with a super absorbent polymer (SAP) or have inherent water swellable attributes.
 While they do not fill the entire tube, they will absorb enough of the water or moisture to create a gel-like material, which will stop its progress.
 And, due to the no-mess processing of these cables, prep time and clean-up can be reduced which can result in lower costs.

-Each fibre optic cable design is unique taking into account where it will be utilised and what types of weather it will need to combat on a regular basis.
-When deciding how best to protect delicate optical fibres, there is no universal option.
+Each fiber optic cable design is unique taking into account where it will be utilized and what types of weather it will need to combat on a regular basis.
+When deciding how best to protect delicate optical fibers, there is no universal option.
 So, instead, ask yourself, what is the likelihood this cable will be exposed to water?

 If there is any at all, let Coats help you.
 We recommend: